 Lao People’s Army History Museum

-Vientiane’s People’s Army History Museum is dedicated to the leaders of Laos’ war of independence.
+Speaking of things to do in Vientiane, we just have to mention Vientiane’s People’s Army History Museum.
+The museum is dedicated to the leaders of Laos’ war of independence.
 The museum is home to more than 10,000 artifacts, photos, and weapons that cover the period between 1950 and 1975 and the two Indochina wars; the first one being Laos’ War of Independence and the second one being the Vietnamese War.

 Kaysone Phomvihane Museum